New Zealand Sky Booking Conditions

 8. YOUR FINANCIAL PROTECTION

-When you buy a CAR (Commission for Aviation Regulation) protected air holiday package from us, you will receive a confirmation invoice from us confirming your package holiday arrangements and your protection under our Commission for Aviation Regulation TA0664.
-In the unlikely event of our insolvency, the CAR will ensure that you are not stranded abroad and we will arrange to refund any money you have paid to us for an advance booking.
-For further information visit the CAR website at www.aviationreg.ie
+When you buy a IAA (Irish Aviation Authority) protected air holiday package from us, you will receive a confirmation invoice from us confirming your package holiday arrangements and your protection under our Irish Aviation Authority TA0664.
+In the unlikely event of our insolvency, the IAA will ensure that you are not stranded abroad and we will arrange to refund any money you have paid to us for an advance booking.
+For further information visit the IAA website at www.iaa.ie

 9. IF YOU CHANGE YOUR BOOKING